-Summer pruning involves removing excess vegetation from the vine during the growing season to: ensure good light levels on the fruiting canopy; ensure quality fruiting wood is produced for next year's canopy; reduce the amount of carbohydrates demanded by the actively growing canopy, thereby allowing resources to be redirected to the fruit; and to allow good spray coverage.
-The removal of excess growth also helps to prevent tangles and aids the development of next year's canopy which should in turn help to reduce work load and costs of winter pruning.
+Summer pruning involves managing the excess vegetative growth of the vine during the growing season to:

+- ensure good light levels on the fruiting canopy - ensure quality fruiting wood is produced for next year's canopy - reduce the amount of carbohydrates demanded by the actively growing leaves allowing resources to be redirected to the fruit - allow good spray coverage

+The removal of excess growth also helps to prevent tangles which ultimately saves workload and costs during the following winter prune.

-Pruning male vines during spring and summer keeps the vines compact so that they do not shade the female vines or cause tangles.
+Pruning male vines after flowering/pollination and in summer keeps the vines compact so that they do not shade the female vines or cause tangles.
 As some male cultivars are more susceptible to diseases such as Psa, keeping a compact vine structure over summer also allows for better spray coverage.